miublue/lwm/README.md

 - Simply edit `config.h` and recompile.

 ## Known Issues
-- XRaiseWindow and XLowerWindow usage is rather chaotic.
+- XRaiseWindow and XLowerWindow usage is somewhat chaotic.
-- Focusing between tiled and floating windows may raise or lower wrong window.
+- Fullscreen raises tiled client over floating windows.
 - There are too many loops.
 - No support for ICCCM or EWMH.